Ammon Bundy: Trial and acquittal

 Jury selection for Bundy's trial began on September 7, 2016.
 Judge Brown said the case would require an unusually large jury pool.
 Eleven of 31 potential jurors were excused for a variety of reasons, such as opinions regarding the occupation and also personal hardships.
 By September 9, 2016, 62 people were identified as potential jurors.
 Twelve jurors (consisting of eight women and four men) and eight alternates were selected by the end of the day.
 Opening statements were scheduled for September 13, 2016.

 Eight other co-defendants in the occupation were also originally set for trial on that September 7, 2016, and a further nine co-defendants were set for trial beginning February 14, 2017.

 In July 2016, with six weeks before the beginning of the first trial in the case, nine of Bundy's fellow militants pleaded guilty, including three of nine militants who were part of Bundy's "inner circle".
-Of those three, two were reported to be negotiating "a resolution to a federal indictment in Nevada as well" (see below).
+Of those three, two were reported to be negotiating "a resolution to a federal indictment in Nevada as well" (see above).
 By August, the total number of militants pleading guilty had increased to eleven.

 On October 27, 2016, Ammon Bundy was found not guilty on all counts.